-- (1) HC 1.8.6 of the CBB Rule Book volume VI relating to Corporate Governance requires that the board shall establish a Corporate Governance Committee of at least 3 independent directors.
-However, the current composition of the Corporate Governance Committee is of 2 independent and 2 non-independent directors. - (2) HC 3.2.1 of the CBB Rule Book volume 6 relating to Corporate Governance requires the Chairman of Audit Committee to be an independent director.
-The current chairman of the Audit Committee is not independent of the Company.
+- (1) HC 1.8.6 of the CBB Rule Book volume 6 relating to Corporate Governance requires that the board shall establish a Corporate Governance Committee of at least 3 independent directors.
+However, the current composition of the Corporate Governance Committee is of 2 independent and 3 non-independent directors. - (2) HC 3.2.1 of the CBB Rule Book volume 6 relating to Corporate Governance requires the Chairman of Audit Committee to be an independent director.
+The current chairman of the Audit Committee is a non-independent director.

-The above points have been discussed in the Board of Directors meeting and they are of the opinion that these do not dilute the highest standards of Corporate Governance that the Company maintains and at present it is not possible to keep the Board Committee composition as required by the CBB rule Book Volume VI.
-However, the Board of Directors have noted the point and will aim to formulate the Committees as per the regulatory requirements in due course.
+The above points have been discussed in the Board of Directors meeting and they are of the opinion that these do not dilute the highest standards of corporate governance that the Company maintains and at present it is not possible to keep the required Board Committee composition as required by the CBB rule Book Volume VI.
+However, the Board of Directors have noted the point and commented that the Company will aim to formulate the Committees as per the regulatory requirements in due course.